Affective Coping

 Samiul Hossain, MPhil., Lecturer in the department of Public Health in North South University, Bangladesh. samiulhossain@gmail.com

-Ronald P. Rohner, Ph.D., Executive Director of the Rohner Center and Professor Emeritus of Family Studies and Anthropology at the University of Connecticut, Storrs.
+Ronald P. Rohner, Ph.D., Executive Director of the Rohner Center and Professor Emeritus of Family Sciences, and Anthropology at the University of Connecticut, Storrs.
 Coordinating an international ‘FOI’ project. r.rohner@uconn.edu

 Loneliness Project